 - a.
 Official VEX IQ products are ONLY available from VEX Robotics.
-To determine whether a product is "official" or not, consult www.vexig.com. - b.
+To determine whether or not a product is "official" and legal for competition use, consult the following sources: - i.
+VEX IQ Robotics Competition Legal Parts Appendix - ii.
+VEX IQ Robotics Competition Illegal Parts Appendix - iii. www.vexiq.com - b.
 If an Inspector or event official questions whether something is an official VEX IQ component, the Team will be required to provide documentation to an inspector that proves the component's source.
 Such documentation may include receipts, part numbers, or other printed documentation. - c.
 Only VEX IQ components specifically designed for use in Robot construction are allowed.
 Using additional components outside their typical purpose is against the intent of the rule (i.e., please don't try using VEX IQ apparel, Team or event support materials, packaging, Field Elements, or other non-Robot products on a VEX IQ Robotics Competition Robot). - d.
 Products from the VEX 123, VEX V5, VEX CTE, VEX EXP, Cortex, or VEXpro product lines cannot be used for Robot construction.
 However, products from the VEX V5 product line that are also cross-listed as part of the VEX IQ product line are legal.
 A "cross-listed" product is one which can be found in both the VEX IQ and VEX V5 sections of the VEX Robotics website. - e.
 Mechanical/structural components from the VEX Robotics by HEXBUG product line are legal for Robot construction.
 However, electrical components from the VEX Robotics by HEXBUG product line are illegal for Robot construction. - f.
 Mechanical/structural components from the VEX GO product line are legal for Robot construction.
 However, electrical components from the VEX GO product line are illegal for Robot construction. - g.
 Official Robotics components from the VEX IQ product line that have been discontinued are still legal for Robot use.
 However, Teams must be aware of <R6b>. - h.
-Functional 3D printed components, such as replicas of legal VEX IQ parts or custom designs, are not legal for Robot use. - i.
-Additional VEX IQ products that are released during the season are legal for use, unless otherwise noted on their product pages and/or in the VEX IQ Robotics Competition Legal Parts Appendix. - j.
+Functional 3D printed components, such as replicas of legal VEX IQ parts or custom designs, are not legal for Robot use.

+i.
+Additional VEX IQ products that are released during the season are legal for use, unless otherwise noted on their product pages and/or in the VEX IQ Robotics Competition Legal Parts Appendix.

+j.
 VEX IQ Smart Cables may only be used for connecting legal electronic devices to the VEX IQ Robot Brain.